johnmwangimegwe/Data-Science-Course/README.md

-DSClass: Assignments & Notes Repository
+# **DSClass: Assignments & Notes Repository**

-Overview
+## **Overview**
 This repository contains all assignments and notes for the DSClass course.
 It is a reference for the facilitator and students, ensuring all coursework is well-documented and accessible.

-Contents
+## **Contents**
-📌 Assignments: Submitted exercises and tasks based on class lessons.
+- 📌 **Assignments**: Submitted exercises and tasks based on class lessons.
-📚 Notes: Summaries, explanations, and key concepts covered in the course.
+- 📚 **Notes**: Summaries, explanations, and key concepts covered in the course.
-📝 Practice Code: Examples and additional practice to reinforce learning.
+- 📝 **Practice Code**: Examples and additional practice to reinforce learning.

-Usage
+## **Usage**
-Facilitators can review assignments and provide feedback.
+- Facilitators can review assignments and provide feedback.
-Revisit notes and code snippets to enhance understanding.
+- Revisit notes and code snippets to enhance understanding.
-Assignments will be updated regularly as the course progresses.
+- Assignments will be updated regularly as the course progresses.